 care of the units.
 Internally a consistent set on units

 HepSystemOfUnits is used:

 millimeter (mm) nanosecond (ns) Mega electron Volt (MeV) positron charge (eplus) degree Kelvin (kelvin) the amount of substance (mole) luminous intensity (candela) radian (radian) steradian (steradian)

 All other units are defined from the basic ones.

 millimeter = mm = 1; meter = m = 1000*mm; ... m3 = m*m*m; ...

 In the file

-You must give the units for the data you are going to introduce:
+The user must give the units for the data to introduce:

 G4double Size = 15*km, KineticEnergy = 90.3*GeV, density = 11*mg/cm3;